-Charles Hamelin was Canada’s only multiple gold medallist of the Vancouver 2010 Olympic Winter Games, contributing two of the country’s record-setting 14 first-place finishes.
-His performance was particularly remarkable because he won both gold medals within a 30-minute span.
-At Sochi 2014 he captured gold in the 1500m, making him just the second Canadian man to win three Olympic gold medals.
+With four medals, including three gold, Charles Hamelin is one of Canada’s most decorated male winter Olympians.
+In his third Olympic appearance at Sochi 2014 Hamelin won gold in the Games’ opening event, the 1500m.
+That came four years after Hamelin was Canada’s only multiple gold medallist of the Vancouver 2010 Olympic Winter Games, contributing two of the country’s record-setting 14 first-place finishes.
+His performance was particularly remarkable because he won both gold medals within a 30 minute span.

 After opening the 2010 Games with a seventh place finish in the 1500m, Charles Hamelin raced the 1000m final alongside younger brother François, but neither reached the podium, with Charles leading a 4-5 finish.
 As the reigning world champion, Hamelin set an Olympic record in the quarterfinals of the 500m.
 In the final, he avoided a collision on the last corner to take the gold medal, sharing the podium with teammate François-Louis Tremblay who won bronze.